 David M. Studdert is a leading expert in the fields of health law and empirical legal research.
 His scholarship explores how the legal system influences the health and well-being of populations.
 A prolific scholar, he has authored more than 150 articles and book chapters, and his work appears frequently in leading international medical, law, and health policy publications.

-Professor Studdert joined Stanford Law School faculty on November 1, 2013, in a joint appointment as Professor of Medicine (PCOR/CHP) and Professor of Law.
+Professor Studdert joined Stanford Law School faculty on November 1, 2013, in a joint appointment as Professor of Health Policy at the Stanford University School of Medicine, and Professor of Law.

 Before joining the Stanford faculty, Professor Studdert was on the faculty at the University of Melbourne (2007-13) and the Harvard School of Public Health (2000-06).
 He has also worked as a policy analyst at the RAND Corporation, a policy advisor to the Minister for Health in Australia, and a practicing attorney.

 Professor Studdert has received the Alice S. Hersh New Investigator Award from AcademyHealth, the leading organization for health services and health policy research in the United States.
 He was awarded a Federation Fellowship (2006) and a Laureate Fellowship (2011) by the Australian Research Council.
 He holds a law degree from University of Melbourne and a doctoral degree in health policy and public health from the Harvard School of Public Health.